LaunchCodeEducation/data-analysis/src/chapters/class-relationships/polymorphism-and-abstraction.rst

 Since ``height`` and ``width`` have the same value for a square, we can find the area by squaring the value of ``height`` which is why we defined two separate functions under the same name.

+In short, we have created a method of the same name between classes.
+This can simplify our code by cutting down on redundancy, and can become a point of iteration between a group of related classes.

 .. index:: ! abstraction

 Abstraction